karrot-dev/yunity.org/user/pages/90.imprint/default.md

 > 91056 Erlangen<br>
 > GERMANY

-The website presents some topics of yunity, but does not speak for the yunity movement itself.
+The website presents some topics of yunity, but does not speak for the yunity network itself.